 This course investigates the processes found in traditional and contemporary practices of furniture making, specifically with wood as a material.
-The course will cover the use power tools and hand tools as well as lumber structure, wood species, wood movement, and joinery techniques.
+The course will cover the use of power tools and hand tools as well as lumber structure, wood species, wood movement, and joinery techniques.
 Students will engage in a number of technical exercises leading up to the creation of finished works.

 This course deals with the basics of painting using traditional media and experimental techniques in which color and composition problems will be assigned.
 A broad range of approaches and styles are addressed, and one’s personal creative development will be emphasized.
 Prerequisite: ART115 or 117 or permission of instructor